 The Bottom Line

 Gifting stocks can have advantages for you as the giver and for the person or organization receiving them.
+Among other things, it is a way to get a head start on transfering your wealth to the next generation.
 There are different ways to gift stock, and it’s important to remember the tax rules before making a gift.
 In the case of large gifts, you may also want to talk to your financial advisor about how it could affect your overall financial plan.

 Tips for Gifting

-- Consider talking with your financial advisor about the best way to gift stocks to your children and how that might fit into your broader estate plan.
+- A financial advisor can offer valuable insight and guidance about the best way to gift stocks to your children and how that might fit into your broader estate plan.
 If you don’t have an advisor yet finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help you connect with professional advisors in your local area.
-It takes just a few minutes to get your personalized advisor recommendations online.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you plan to gift stocks to kids, consider whether you want to give full or fractional shares.
 Fractional share investing is a way to buy more expensive stocks in small increments.
 There are a number of online brokerages that allow you to purchase fractional shares in top companies starting with as little as $1 to $10.